Responsible use of Antimicrobials in Pig Production

-To communicate these strategies effectively to the industry RUMA has produced comprehensive guidelines for the responsible use of antimicrobials in pigs and other livestock.
+To communicate these strategies effectively to the industry RUMA has worked with industry organisations to produce guidelines for the responsible use of antimicrobials in pigs and other livestock.
 These Guidelines summarise the responsibilities of pig farmers, gives advice on strategies to reduce the need for usage and, where necessary, how to use antimicrobials responsibly to safeguard the health and welfare of their animals.

 All farmers have a responsibility for the health and welfare of the animals on their farm.
 This is a joint responsibility with their veterinary surgeon to ensure the correct and appropriate use of antimicrobials, including antibiotics.
 Farmers and stock-keepers can play a major role in ensuring the responsible use of antibiotics and other antimicrobials on farms by following the guidelines published here.
 Similar guidelines form part of most farm assurance schemes.

 - All pig farmers must be totally committed to producing safe food.

 - Pig farmers have a duty and responsibility to safeguard the health and welfare of animals on their farm.

 - Pig farmers should manage their farm to reduce the risk of disease challenge and, therefore, the need to use antibiotics and other medicines.